Worship at st. Mark's

 Check the calendar frequently to see what liturgical celebrations and worship opportunities are coming up.
 We offer special liturgies for many occasions in the life of the Church and in the life of the wider world.
 Notably, we include:

 - Feast Day Gospel Music Masses: On some of the great feasts of the church our mass (Holy Eucharist) draws its music from the wealth of American Roots music and music in the tradition of the African-American and Gospel churches.
 Our pickup Gospel Choir and Musicians are led by Melissa Parkhurst.
-Our next Gospel Music Masses are slated for the Day of Pentecost, May 20, and All Saints/All Souls worship on November 6.
+Our next Gospel Music Masses are slated for the Day of Pentecost, May 20, and All Saints/All Souls worship on November 4.